NASCAR Heat

-NASCAR Heat is a 2000 racing video game for the PlayStation, Microsoft Windows and Game Boy Color.
+NASCAR Heat is a 2000 racing video game for the PlayStation, Windows and Game Boy Color.
 It was developed by Monster Games and published by Hasbro Interactive.
 The PlayStation version was co-developed with Digital Illusions CE.

 Reception

 The PC version received "favorable" reviews, while the PlayStation version received "mixed" reviews, according to the review aggregation website Metacritic.

 The PC version was nominated for the Racing award at Computer Gaming World's 2001 Premier Awards, which went to Motocross Madness 2.